Lurgan: Religious sites

-The site of what is now Shankill cemetery served as a place of worship over the centuries.
-It began in ancient times as a simple double ring fort, the outline of which is still noticeable, and is today an historic burial site holding the remains of people who lived in the earliest days of the town's existence, including the Brownlow family.
+The site of what is now Shankill cemetery served as a place of worship since the Middle Ages.
+Today it is a historic burial site holding the remains of people who lived in the earliest days of the town's existence, including the Brownlow family.
 Dougher cemetery is another old graveyard that was donated to the Catholic people by the Brownlows following passage of the Catholic Relief Act.

 The two most prominent modern places of worship are Shankill Parish Church in Church Place and St Peter's Church in North Street, the steeples of which are visible from far outside the town.

 Shankill Parish Church belongs to the Anglican Church of Ireland.
-The original church was established at Oxford Island on the shore of Lough Neagh in 1411, but a new church was built in Lurgan on the site of what is now Shankill Cemetery in 1609 as the town became the main centre of settlement in the area.
+The original Catholic parish church was on the site of what is now Shankill Graveyard.
+It fell into disrepair during the Tudor conquest of Ireland.
+Following the Plantation of Ulster and the takeover of the area by the English Brownlow family, the church was restored for use by the new English settlers.
 It was eventually found to be too small given the growth of the town, and the Irish Parliament granted permission to build a replacement in 1725 one mile away on the 'Green of Lurgan', now known as Church Place, where it stands to this day.
 It is believed to be the largest parish church in Ireland, and contains the only set of change ringing bells in County Armagh.

 Following passage of the Catholic Relief Act, Charles Brownlow granted a site to the Roman Catholic parish priest the Reverend William O'Brien in 1829 for the construction of a church on Distillery Hill, now known as lower North Street.
 It was there that work began in 1832 on what is now St Peter's Church.